Updated: Jul 23, 2019

-It’s impossible to do this topic justice in a simple blog post.
+For Starters, it’s impossible to do this topic justice in a simple article; it's really more like a *book*!
 Plus, there’s no one-size-fits-all.
 So please know this is just the “intro” stuff.

 I’m going to keep this simple but I really do think that if you are ultimately going to assume responsibility for your own individual health and food choices, you are going to need some basic nutrition knowledge.
 Why?
 Because (gasp) a calorie is NOT a calorie and it simply ain’t that simple!

 Ultimate health is achieved only through loading your body up with nutrients.
 ALL of them (macros & micros).